 Perhaps the key challenge in terms of land in Vietnam today is the pressure to modernize the economy.
-This involves large-scale infrastructure projects, mining and granting land concessions for agro-industry and plantations.
-In many areas, this entails expropriation of farmland, much of which has been managed through customary tenure over generations.
-This is possible through the 2013 Land Law which allows expropriation for urban expansion, roads, hydropower dams, government buildings and mining.
+This involves large-scale infrastructure projects, mining and granting land concessions for agro-industry and plantations.381 In many areas, this entails expropriation of farmland, much of which has been managed through customary tenure over generations.
+This is possible through the 2013 Land Law which allows expropriation for urban expansion, roads, hydropower dams, government buildings and mining.382 customary arrangements.383 Approximately 10 per cent of the population has been affected by expropriation, with land conflicts and disputes arising from improper procedures of land acquisition, unfair compensation and perceptions of corruption.384 In rural areas this resulted in around one million disputes between 2003 and 2015, only half of which were handled correctly or partly correctly, according to the National Assembly's Standing Committee, reflecting the lack of independent courts to enforce land rights and limited legal capacity of officials to deal with land disputes.385 Land disputes over expropriation tend to have been more violent in peri-urban areas.386 Research suggests that over 80 per cent of resettled people are unhappy with the compensation they received which was usually significantly lower than market prices.387

 The frequency and extent of expropriation varies across the country.
-Recently, expropriations have increased in the north and central highlands, increasing tenure insecurity in the poorest regions which depend more on customary arrangements.
-Approximately 10 per cent of the population has been affected by expropriation, with land conflicts and disputes arising from improper procedures of land acquisition, unfair compensation and perceptions of corruption.
-In rural areas this resulted in around one million disputes between
+Recently, expropriations have increased in the north and central highlands, increasing tenure insecurity in the poorest regions which depend more on